RadicallyOpen/RadicallyOpen/contact.markdown

 ### Want to ask us a specific question?

-If you would like us to contact you regarding RO DBT or forthcoming training events, please complete the form below:
+If you have a specific question about something, you can ask that here by completing the form below:

 <form name="insightly_web_to_contact" action="https://googleapps.insight.ly/WebToContact/Create" method="post">